jipolanco/PencilFFTs.jl/docs/src/benchmarks.md

 The performance and scalability of PencilFFTs are similar to those displayed by P3DFFT.
 In general, P3DFFT has a small advantage over PencilFFTs, which is possibly explained because their local array reordering routines are better optimised.
+This difference is especially important for low process counts, where the relative cost of data reordering is higher.
 In the future we expect to close that performance gap.

-On the other hand, an important difference is that PencilFFTs uses non-blocking point-to-point MPI communications by default (using `MPI_Isend` and `MPI_Irecv`), while P3DFFT uses global `MPI_Alltoallv` calls.
+An important difference with P3DFFT is that PencilFFTs uses non-blocking point-to-point MPI communications by default (using `MPI_Isend` and `MPI_Irecv`), while P3DFFT uses global `MPI_Alltoallv` calls.
-This enables us to perform data reordering operations on the partially received data while we wait for the incoming data, and thus can lead to better performance especially when running on a large number of processes.
+This enables us to perform data reordering operations on the partially received data while we wait for the incoming data.
+This can lead to better performance especially when running on a large number of processes, in which case the cost of MPI communications is largely dominant.

 Note that PencilFFTs can optionally use `MPI_Alltoallv` instead of point-to-point communications (see the docs for [`PencilFFTPlan`](@ref) and